I don’t wear uncomfortable shoes anymore. No matter how cute they look and what a great deal they are.

-Even if the shoe fits, as a part of my self-love practice I ask myself if a purchase is a necessity or me wanting shiny, sparkly things because I feel bored, alone, uncreative and have been ignoring my inner child?
+Even if the shoe fits, as a part of my self-love practice I ask myself if a purchase is a necessity or me wanting shiny, sparkly things because I feel bored or alone and have been ignoring my inner child?
 Then, get honest about how I have not been making my own happiness a priority.
 In most cases, I hadn’t been expressing myself creatively and I know from experience that this leads me to try to “buy” the experience (as in shoes, cute clothes, art supplies, etc).

 Self-awareness is self-love.

 Self-control is self-love.

-Self-compassion for how we meet our needs adaptively (sometimes in unhealthy ways) is self-love.
+Self-compassion for how we meet our needs in ingenious but unhealthy ways) is self-love.

 I love shoes as much as the next girl.
-But I realized that there are other needs under wanting to purchase a $300 shoe that I will wear once (if I am lucky).
+But I realized that there are other needs under wanting to purchase a $300 shoe that I will wear once or twice.
 I have other priorities.
-Such as saving for my first trip to Italy or even better, to attend a client’s wedding in Mexico in March.
+Such as saving for my first trip to Italy.
 I would rather save my money towards either or both of these goals that will fill my heart and soul with joy.
-Not waste it on a pair of sparklies that will gather dust in my closet.
+Not waste it on a pair of spark-lies that will gather dust in my closet.

 Self-love is multi-faceted.
 This is why it needs to be learned and earned.
 It is about reaching a level of maturity and personal power that prevents our egos from taking over and sabotaging our happiness.
-It is about knowing where our pirorities are and where our emotional, mental, financial and spiritual energies are going.
+It is about knowing where our priorities are and where our emotional, mental, financial and spiritual energies are going.
 How are they being charged?
 Are they being charged enough?
 Staying with these questions can help lead you to deeper truths that can be tough but freeing.